phluid61/internet-drafts/file-scheme/draft.md

 ## POSIX Systems  {#sys-unix}

-In a POSIX file system the root of the file system is represented by a directory with a zero-length name, usually written as "/";  the presence of this root can be taken as given by the initial slash in the `path-absolute` rule.
+In a POSIX file system the root of the file system is represented as a directory with a zero-length name, usually written as "/";  the presence of this root can be taken as given by the initial slash in the `path-absolute` rule.